Filly Funtasia: Short videos

-On July 13, 2021, the official Ixigua channel of Filly Funtasia in China released a short clip of 50 seconds, with an educational focus, featuring some scenes not completely taken from episodes of the show.
-It is called "Why do little bees collect nectar?" (小蜜蜂为什么要采蜜？), and explains to its audience how bees create the honey humans eat.
-It featuring the characters Cookintot, Rose and Will.
+Beginning July 13, 2021, the official Ixigua channel of Filly Funtasia in China began releasing short videos no longer than 51 seconds.
+These shorts mainly revolve around a member of the Filly Five answering an oblivious Will's questions.
+These were originally recorded in the Mandarin language, as opposed to English like the series itself.

-A second short video titled 金蹄杯足球大赛, uploaded on July 19, features a comical story about a match of the Hoopenhoof game.

 Video games

 Various games of Filly Funtasia for Android, iOS and HTML5 were made during the several years of production of the series, hosted on different sites, and using materials created for the series.

 Slide puzzles were made for the show as well, but they were eventually deleted from the app store.

 Merchandise

 Toys of Filly Funtasia that were meant for China only, and made in partnership with Seasun were released in 2020, while the newest merchandise was released in 2021, made in accordance with both Chinese and European standards, and includes trading and collectible cards, blind bag figurines with Swarovski elements (in the style of first Filly toys) or big figurines with character cards and Preciosa elements, reused Filly Ballerina's toy set with a filly toy (and judging by iABC's article's photo, reused Filly Butterfly's toy set with a mushroom, and reused Filly Wedding toys), mirrors in two colours inspired by Bella's mirror design, various accessories for girls and soft, velvet like figurine of Rose (the only one with such surface, unlike in times of classic Filly toys).
 Additionally, there are clothes for kids created by YouYouYu, pencils for school, dishware and more.